Mississippi River

 Did You know?

-The Mississippi’s watershed drains all or parts of 31 U.S. states and 2 Canadian provinces between the Rocky Mountains and Appalachian Mountains.
+The Mississippi River Basin captures the water from all or parts of 31 U.S. states and 2 Canadian provinces, between the Rocky Mountains and Appalachian Mountains.

 The Mississippi ranks as the fourth-longest and ninth-largest river in the world by discharge.

 The Upper Mississippi River is not the main stem of the Mississippi River.
-The Missouri River is far longer and larger than the Upper Mississippi.
-That was obvious to explorers, but the Upper Mississippi River made a convenient boundary between the United States and the French Louisiana Territory.
+The Missouri River is roughly 100 miles longer than the Upper Mississippi.
+That was noted by explorers, but the Upper Mississippi River made a convenient boundary between the United States and the French Louisiana Territory.

 The sport of water skiing was invented in 1922 by Ralph Samuelson of Lake City, MN, on the river in a wide region between Minnesota and Wisconsin known as Lake Pepin.